What is an invisible disability?

 These can come from a wide range of conditions like Fibromyalgia, Crohn’s disease, Multiple Sclerosis (M.S.), Autism, Anxiety, Myalgic Encephalomyelitis (M.E. also known as Chronic Fatigue Syndrome), Lupus, and many more…

-In the UK, 93–95% of people with disabilities are not wheelchair users.
+In the UK, 93–95% of disabled people are not wheelchair users.
 The Visability 93 project wants to change the wheelchair symbol so that it is inclusive of all disabilities, visible or invisible.
 They hope that as a result, more people would be able to access the services they need, without being questioned.

 The spoon theory